vietnd69/dst-api-webdocs/docs/api-vanilla/components/workable.md

 ---
 id: workable
-title: Workable
+title: Workable Component
-sidebar_position: 15
+sidebar_position: 11
+last_updated: 2023-07-06
 version: 619045
 ---

 # Workable Component

-The Workable component allows entities to be worked on with tools, such as chopping trees, mining rocks, or hammering structures.
+The Workable component allows entities to be affected by tools such as axes, pickaxes, hammers, and other work tools.
+It manages resource collection, destruction, and work-based interactions.

 ## Basic Usage